swcarpentry/good-enough-practices-in-scientific-computing/index.md

         *   Just as the `data` directory might contain links rather than actual data
     3. The paper is downloaded and saved in `doc` in an editable form (e.g., `.docx` or `.odt`) after major changes
 *   Either way, use a distributed web-based system for managing the paper so that the master document is clearly defined and everyone can collaborate on an equal footing
-*   Also, store graphics in vector formats (e.g., SVG) so that they can be resized without graininess
-    *   Use JPEG/PNG for actual images
-    *   And if the journal requires it

 ## What's Not on This List